Malwriter/imei_gencheck/README.md

 for constructing an actual object providing the features You can find below.
 Basically, the object has features for IMEI generating and checking; exposes a comfortable interface to the TAC DB, allowing to search through it.
-But to actually use the DB this way, You'll need to invoke **loadDB()** method and wait for the returned Promise to resolve with the count of rows loaded into the DB property.
+But to actually use the DB this way, You'll need to invoke **loadDB()** method and wait for the returned Promise to resolve with the count of rows loaded into the DB property.<br/>
 Enough of intro, just behold **usage examples down there.**

 ## Install